 Most of us are familiar with the tell-tale signs of cheating.
-We've seen enough Lifetime TV Movies to know the top 10.
-Remember that one or two of these alone can be innocent or could point to other issues such as depression or job burn out.
+We've seen enough Lifetime TV Movies to know the top 10 cheating signs.
+Remember that one or two of these alone can be innocent or could point to other issues such as depression or job burnout.

-Communication is key.
-A sudden waning of affections could indicate other relationship problems or even health issues.
-Pay attention if you see combinations of the warning signs attention to your feelings and talk about your concerns with your Significant Other (SO).
+A sudden waning of affection could indicate other relationship problems or even health issues.
+Pay attention if you see combinations of the warning signs below.
+But most importantly, pay attention to YOUR feelings and talk about YOUR concerns with your Significant Other (SO) sooner than later.

-Your sex life changes drastically.
-There's lack of emotional contact, and when there is sex, it's vanilla and dutiful.
-There could also be a sudden, extreme shift your regular intimacy routine, especially trying new things without asking how you feel about can be a warning sign that the new kink is being experienced with someone else.
+- Sex - Your sex life changes drastically.
+There's a lack of emotional contact, and when there is sex, it's vanilla and dutiful.
+There could also be a sudden, extreme shift in your regular intimacy routine, especially trying new things without asking how you feel about can be a warning sign that the new kink is being experienced with someone else.

-Unexplained (or over-explained) changes in routine.
-Leaving for work earlier, coming home late.
+- Routine - Unexplained (or over-explained) changes in routine.
+Leaving for work earlier, and coming home late.
 Working overtime but no extra cash?
-Always away on a specific set of days - where are you every Tuesday?
+Always away on a specific set of days - where are you every Tuesday afternoon suddenly?

-We all need privacy and time alone.
+- Privacy - We all need privacy and time alone.
 Someone taking the phone into the bathroom to "read the news" doesn't necessarily indicate cheating.
 It's the sudden changes in behavior that give it away.
-A shift from openness to suddenly closing all doors, leaving the room to answer texts, and going to the car to make calls.
+A shift from openness to suddenly closing all doors, leaving the room to answer texts, and going outside or to the car to make calls.

-Money problems can point to a myriad of issues, but when your partner is working more and still has a cash flow problem, they could be spending on an affair.
-Gifts, hotels, dinners all add up.
+- Cash Flow - Money problems can point to a myriad of issues, but when your partner is working more and still has a cash flow problem, they could be spending it on an affair.
+Gifts, hotels, and dinners all add up.
 All those nights working overtime should boost the paycheck, not deplete it!

-Big lies, little lies, and cover-ups.
-They are avoiding eye contact, and they're always on their phone, and then there's the nervous, hand wringing, pacing when asked: "why are you late?"
-Pay attention to mood swings and changes in communication; "how was your day?" gets a nasty or defensive response.
+- Lies - Big lies, little lies, and cover-ups.
+They avoid eye contact, and they're always on their phone, and then there's the nervous, hand wringing, pacing when asked: "why are you late?"
+Pay attention to mood swings and changes in communication.
+If asking a simple question like "how was your day?" gets a nasty or defensive response, something may be up.

-You partner remembers everything from a film you saw together; however, the problem is, he saw that movie with his mistress.
+- Memory Problems - Your partner remembers everything from a film you saw together; however, the problem is, that he saw that movie with his mistress.
 One instance doesn't point to an affair, more than one and you need to pay attention.

 And Now...
 Let the Healing Begin

 Once the truth comes out, and the affair is exposed, the healing can begin.
 Day one: no more secrets!
 This is the first step; it is the trauma stage of healing.
 You likely feel numb; you are in shock.
-Be kind to yourself for you are in crises and cannot think clearly.
+Be kind to yourself if you are in crisis and cannot think clearly.
 Do not make any decisions during this phase.
 Give yourself adequate time to stabilize.
-Sleep, eat, drink water, and call your therapist.
+Sleep, eat, drink water, and call your therapist or favorite psychic advisor.
 Take care of yourself.

-Thanks for reading, I'm so glad we're on this journey together!
+Thanks for reading.
+I'm so glad we're on this journey together. - Moira